sveinbjornt/STPrivilegedTask/README.md

 An NSTask-like wrapper around AuthorizationExecuteWithPrivileges() in the Security API to run shell commands with root privileges in Mac OS X.

 Created a long time ago.
-Has been updated to support ARC.
+It has been updated to support ARC and is available via <a href="https://cocoapods.org">"CocoaPods</a>.

 ## Examples